 Institut für inklusive Entwicklung

-Call for Papers - Indigenous People with Disabilities
+Call for Papers - Independent Living

 Der aktuelle Call for Papers und alle wichtigen Informationen, die Sie für einen Beitrag benötigen.

-2024-1 CALL FOR PAPERS
+2024-2 CALL FOR PAPERS

-Against this background, issue 2024-1 of the Journal “Disability and International Development” is intended to review the situation of indigenous persons with disabilities and the specific violations of human rights they face.
-The issue takes a closer look at challenges, good practices, and lessons learned regarding the inclusion of indigenous persons with disabilities.
+Against this background, issue 2024-2 of the Journal “Disability and International Development” is intended to review the independent living and inclusion of persons with disabilities in the community as enshrined in Article 19 on the UN CRPD.
+The issue takes a closer look at challenges, good practices, and lessons learned regarding independent living and deinstitutionalisation of persons with disabilities in the Global South.
 We invite researchers and experts with a practical background to contribute to any of the following topics:

 Before you send us your suggestion, please read the “Information for Authors” first and contact the coordination editor via e-mail then: